cynthiapinedoh79/p4_eterpoetic/README.md

 ---

 ### 📋 Validator Testing Summary
-The entire site was rigorously checked using the W3C and W3C CSS Validators.
+The entire site was rigorously checked using the W3C HTML and CSS Validators.

 | Validator | Target | Result |
 | :--- | :--- | :--- |